 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Baking up a batch of almond flour brownies is an easy and delicious grain-free alternative when a craving for chocolate brownies hits.
+Baking up a batch of almond flour brownies is an easy and delicious gluten-free alternative when a craving for chocolate brownies hits.
 Using almond flour adds a delightful texture and wonderful nutty flavor to classic brownies.

 Enjoy with a cold glass of milk (or almond milk) for a real treat!

 Gather the ingredients.
 Preheat the oven to 350 F. Line an 8-inch square baking pan with non-stick foil.

 In a large bowl, combine the almond flour, granulated sugar, unsweetened cocoa powder, eggs, melted butter, vanilla extract, baking soda, and salt.
 Stir well to combine.

 Spoon the batter into the prepared pan and spread all the way to the edges.
 Bake for 20 to 25 minutes or until just set.

 Cool completely on a wire rack before cutting into squares.

 Lift the foil from the pan and transfer to a cutting board.
 Dust with additional cocoa powder.
 Cut into 16 squares.